John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Juvenile_Habitat/README.md

 Additional information on finding juvenile Petrale sole areas using VAST on the WCGTBS for years 2003-2015:

 1. WCGTBS data<br>
     a.
-Since not all Petrale sole are aged, length at age information was looked at to determine what lengths best represented young Petrale.
-(Table and Fig)<br>
+Since not all Petrale sole are aged, length at age information was looked at to determine what lengths best represented young Petrale. <br>
     b.
 Tow locations were used to determine how quickly juveniles spread out along the coast, as they grew longer.<br>
     c.
 Data of the very smallest Petrale was minimal.<br>
     d.
 Petrale sole less than or equal to 18 cm was determined to have enough survey data to identify presence in coastal areas, but not too old to have spread along the entire coast.<br>